chakery/AyLoading/README.md

 # AyLoading
-this is a extension for iOS/macOS, which can add a loading state to button or  UIView and its subclasses easily and quickly.
+this is a extension for iOS/macOS, which can add a loading state to UIButton(NSButton) UIView(NSView) UIBarButtonItem and its subclasses easily and quickly.

 # install